Colloquium main page

 WIPO Academy Director Marcelo di Pietro Peralta

-The field of intellectual property (IP) has entered a period of unprecedented globalization and a building of international institutions, bringing with it a deepened understanding of the centrality of a balanced and effective intellectual property system in economic and social development.
-Yet this same period has precipitated an intensive, wide-ranging process of inquiry about how to adapt and apply the principles of intellectual property to promote beneficial outcomes at the national level, in countries that are highly diverse in their economic, social and technological make-up, in their developmental priorities, and in their legal and commercial systems.
+This volume — the third in the series of academic papers resulting from the WIPO-WTO Colloquium — encapsulates much that is challenging, significant and fascinating in the field of intellectual property (IP) today.
+Always with a strong international dimension, the IP system is undergoing an unprecedented phase of globalization and a building of international institutions, bringing with it a deepened understanding of the centrality of a balanced and effective IP system in economic and social development.
+Yet this same period has precipitated an intensive, wide-ranging process of inquiry about how to adapt and apply IP principles to ensure economic growth, sound public policy, and sustainable development in diverse settings across the globe, recognizing the diversity of economic, social and technological settings, national developmental priorities, and legal and commercial systems.

-The WTO Intellectual Property Division has also broadened and tailored its technical cooperation and policy support activities, developing a wider engagement with current international issues and with a broader base of stakeholders, exemplified by work on public health issues.
+The WTO IP Division continues to broaden and tailor its technical cooperation and policy support activities, developing a wider engagement with current international issues and with a broader base of stakeholders, exemplified by work on public health issues.
 But none of these outcomes can be possible without partnerships — the sharing of ideas, pooling of resources, and coordination of practical activities — so that the necessary wide range of experience and expertise can be drawn on to meet diverse needs.

 Both the WIPO Academy and the WTO Intellectual Property Division therefore enjoy many valuable partnerships as a central strategy in ensuring programme delivery.
-The joint colloquium exemplifies many of the current trends in technical assistance and capacity building: it builds upon and extends an existing partnership between WIPO and WTO; it responds to the need for stronger, broader dialogue and a greater involvement of voices from all perspectives in contemporary debates; it recognizes the central role of indigenous capacity building and of the key contribution of intellectual property teachers and researchers as the mainstay of sustainable development of the necessary intellectual property expertise in developing countries; it transcends traditional boundaries between regions and between “north” and “south”, to promote a wider, richer dialogue; and it recognizes the importance, today, of moving beyond a simple, one-way “educational” function to one of sustaining a collective search for understanding, respectful of the diverse background and intellectual contributions of the ever widening range of teachers and researchers engaged with intellectual property and its cognate fields.
+The Colloquium has exemplified and promoted current trends in technical assistance and capacity building: it builds upon and extends an existing partnership between WIPO and the WTO; it responds to the need for stronger, broader dialogue and a greater involvement of voices from all perspectives in contemporary debates; it recognizes the central role of indigenous capacity building and of the key contribution of IP teachers and researchers as the mainstay of sustainable development of the necessary IP expertise in developing countries; it transcends traditional boundaries between regions and between 'north' and 'south' to allow fruitful discourse on the future of IP systems.
+Most importantly, it recognizes the importance of extending beyond an educational function to one of bringing together a diverse group with the aim of reviving and refreshing dialogues on IP and its cognate fields.

-The colloquium has, in particular, laid emphasis on the role of participants as active players, as informed, stimulating teachers and researchers who bring to the two-week dialogue as much as they take away from it.
-However, past feedback stressed the need to capture, in more permanent form, the many insights that are gleaned from these few days of intensive, vigorous discussion and debate.
-It was clear that the participating teachers and researchers were bringing important new ideas and insights to global debates, and that the wider policy and academic communities would benefit from their wider dissemination.
+The Colloquium has, in particular, laid emphasis on the role of participants as active players, as informed, stimulating teachers and researchers who bring to the two-week dialogue as much as they take away from it.
+Past feedback from participants stressed the need to capture, in more permanent form, the many insights gleaned from these few days of intensive, vigorous discussion.
+Participating teachers and researchers expressed important new ideas and insights to global debates that could enrich and inform the exchange among policymakers, the academic community, and the public at large.

 These thoughts, guided very much by the participating teachers and researchers themselves, are what gave rise to the present publication, which is in a way a tribute to the intellectual energy and curiosity of the many alumni of the past Colloquia, with whom we continue to enjoy a range of partnerships and dialogue.